KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

     ...

-Checksums can be used to confirm a file's integrity; that is, that it has not been change since it was last modified.
+Checksums can be used to confirm a file's integrity; that is, that it has not changed since it was last modified.

 On Mac OS, Linux, and other Unix-like operating systems verification can be done using `sha1sum` or a similar command-line utility.